 - Independent inquiry: one flagged course

 Courses that may be used to fulfill flag requirements are identified in the Course Schedule.
 They may be used simultaneously to fulfill other requirements, unless otherwise specified.
 Please note, students may not earn the cultural diversity in the United States and the global cultures flags from the same course.
 Students are encouraged to discuss options with their academic advisers.

 Courses in the major and additional coursework may also be used to fulfill prescribed work requirements unless expressly prohibited.
 A course in one prescribed work area may not also be used to fulfill the requirements of another prescribed work area; the only exception to this rule is that a course that fulfills one requirement may also be used to fulfill a flag requirement.
 Courses that fulfill these flag requirements will be identified in the Course Schedule by the appropriate flags.

 The student must fulfill both the University General Requirements for graduation and the Requirements of the College of Natural Sciences.
 University graduation requirements include a grade point average of at least 2.00 in all courses taken at the University (including credit by examination, correspondence, and extension) for which a grade or symbol other than Q, W, X, or CR is recorded; for the Bachelor of Arts, Plan I, the student must also earn a grade point average of at least 2.00 in courses taken at the University and counted toward the major requirement.
 The student should also refer to the description of his or her major in the section “Majors and Additional Coursework” below, since some majors include higher minimum scholastic requirements.

-More information about grades and the grade point average is given in General Information.
+More information about grades and the grade point average is given in the General Information Catalog.